lorenzsj/fqstat/README.md

 cd fqstat/
 pip install -e .
 ```
-This will install fqstat as a package along with all of it's dependecies using setuptools.
+This will install fqstat as a package along with all of it's dependencies using setuptools.
 The -e flag is optional and simply allows the package to be modified without reinstallation.

 fqstat can also be run without being installed as a package.
 For example,
 ```bash